ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/testing/compliance/compliance_readme.md

     The image name which we are using is:
     ***`cassandra:latest`***

+    > **Note:**
+     Ensure that the Cassandra keyspace to Bigtable instance mapping is correctly configured for compliance tests to run successfully.
+The mapping should look like:

+     ```yaml
+     instances:
+       - bigtableInstance: bigtabledevinstance
+         keyspace: bigtabledevinstance
+       - bigtableInstance: bt-instance
+         keyspace: cassandrakeysapce
+    ```

+    > The `bigtableInstance` value must match the actual Bigtable instance name, and the `keyspace` must correspond to the Cassandra keyspace being tested.

 3.  **Environment Variables and Arguments:**
     Before running tests against the proxy, ensure you have a exported necessary environment variable..